invertebrate/doom3d/README.md

 ### WSL

-1. Install SDL2, SDL_image, SDL_ttf on WSL terminal on windows
+1. Install SDL2, SDL_image, SDL_ttf and SDL_mixer on WSL terminal on windows
 2. Install vcxsrv on Windows
 3. Run